Meeting Time: June 17, 2020 at 1:00pm EDT

 • Default_avatar

-Francis Malboeuf almost 4 years ago
+Francis Malboeuf over 4 years ago

 I OPPOSE the US 29/ BURNLEY STATION RD / FRAYS MILL ROAD PROPOSED R-CUT project.
 I don’t see how installing an R-cut improves safety at this intersection.
 Years ago Rob Bell helped get a light installed to improve safety at this intersection.
 Removing the light and forcing all Burnley Station Road traffic to turn north, cross multiple lanes of traffic then make a U-turn into moving southbound traffic doesn’t seem like a safety improvement.
 The larger the vehicle, the more risky these maneuvers become.
 The risk factor is even greater for school buses trying to enter traffic.
 For these reasons I oppose this proposed change.